Crunchy Gluten-Free Almond Biscotti (Dairy-Free)

 Let the almond biscotti cool completely before serving or storing.

-- Use a Silpat/Parchment Paper: Make sure you use a silpat or parchement paper to line the baking sheet to ensure that the dough doesn’t stick to the baking sheet during the first bake.
+- Use a Silpat/Parchment Paper: Make sure you use a silpat or parchment paper to line the baking sheet to ensure that the dough doesn’t stick to the baking sheet during the first bake.
 I personally prefer using a silpat because it’s reusable and the dough never sticks.
 However, if you only have parchment paper, go ahead and use that.

 - Let Dough Cool before Slicing: After the first bake, be patient and allow the log to cool for at least 10 minutes before you slice it into pieces.
 If the log has not sufficiently cooled down yet, it may break easily when you cut it, so be patient!